jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 ``\home`` there is a directory with your username.
 Within there are your images, music, etc.

 Unlike Windows, drives can be mounted anywhere in the file structure and this is generally transparent to the user.
 So for example
-``\home`` can be mounted onto a completely seperate physical hard drive to the rest of the folders.
+``\home`` can be mounted onto a completely separate physical hard drive to the rest of the folders.
 The same applies to *any* folder.
 Temporary drives will be mounted into ``\media`` or ``\mnt``.
 Note that Linux filenames are case-senstive, so ``Bob.txt`` is a different file to ``bob.txt``